Same-sex marriage in Alaska

-Same-sex marriage in Alaska has been legally recognized since October 12, 2014, with an interruption from October 15 to 17 while state officials sought without success to delay the implementation of a federal court ruling.
-The U.S. District Court for the District of Alaska held on October 12 in the case of Hamby v.
+Same-sex marriage has been legally recognized in Alaska since October 12, 2014, with an interruption from October 15 to 17 while state officials sought without success to delay the implementation of a federal court ruling.
+The U.S. District Court for the District of Alaska held on October 12 in Hamby v.
 Parnell that Alaska's statutory and constitutional bans on same-sex marriage violated the Due Process and Equal Protection clauses of the U.S. Constitution.
 On October 15, state officials obtained a two-day stay from the Ninth Circuit Court of Appeals, which the U.S. Supreme Court refused to extend on October 17.
-Although Alaska is one of a few states which enforces a three-day waiting period between requesting a marriage license and conducting a marriage ceremony, at least one same-sex couple had the waiting period waived immediately after the district court's ruling.
-They married in Utqiagvik on October 13 and were the first same-sex couple to marry in Alaska.
+Although Alaska is one of a few states which enforces a three-day waiting period between requesting a marriage license and conducting a marriage ceremony, at least three same-sex couples had the waiting period waived immediately after the district court's ruling.
+They married in Utqiagvik and Ketchikan on October 13 and were the first same-sex couples to marry in Alaska.

+Alaska had previously denied marriage rights to same-sex couples by statute since 1996 and in its State Constitution since 2004.
+Polling suggests that a majority of Alaskans support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 70% of respondents supported same-sex marriage.

 Legal history

-Statute
+Restrictions

 After the Hawaii Supreme Court seemed poised to legalize same-sex marriage in Hawaii in Baehr v.
 Miike in 1993, Representative Norm Rokeberg introduced legislation (House Bill 227) to the Alaska House of Representatives in March 1995 to add language restricting marriage to "the union of one man and one woman" in state statutes.
 The bill passed the House in February 1996.
-In March 1996, Senator Lynda Green introduced Senate Bill 30 in the Alaska Senate, which restricted marriage to "a civil contract between one man and one woman" and forbade the recognition of same-sex marriages performed elsewhere.
+In March 1996, Senator Lynda Green introduced Senate Bill 30 to the Alaska Senate, which restricted marriage to "a civil contract between one man and one woman" and forbade the recognition of same-sex marriages performed elsewhere.
 It passed the Senate and the House shortly thereafter.
 Governor Tony Knowles did not veto the bill, but allowed it to become law without his signature on May 6, 1996.

-In February 2016, a bill to codify same-sex marriage in state statutes was introduced to the Alaska Legislature.
-It would have replaced "husband and wife" with the gender-neutral term "spouses" across Alaska statutes.
+A bill to codify same-sex marriage in state statutes was introduced to the Alaska Legislature in February 2016.
+It would have replaced all references to "husband and wife" across state statutes with the gender-neutral term "spouses".
 Representative Andy Josephson said that Obergefell v.
-Hodges, the U.S. Supreme Court decision legalizing same-sex marriage, was "not reflected in state laws".
+Hodges, the U.S. Supreme Court decision legalizing same-sex marriage nationwide, was "not reflected in state laws".
 The bill died without a vote.
-A similar bill was introduced in January 2017, but also died without a vote.
+A similar bill was also unsuccessful in 2017.